-The pressures on senior residential workers and registered managers to make the right decision for children and young people is significant.
+The pressures on senior residential workers, supported accommodation providers and registered managers to make the right decision for children and young people is significant.
 Safeguarding training is crucial and a requirement for all staff, but stops at identifying concerns and notification.
-Residential child care workers who have identified concerns bring them to their shift leaders, managers and deputies who require a higher level of training – this course builds the skills and confidence in this decision-making.
+Staff who have identified concerns bring them to their leaders, managers and deputies who then require a higher level of training – this course builds the skills and confidence in this decision-making.